SystemsApproach/book/applications/traditional.rst

 To overcome this situation, HTTP version 1.1 introduced *persistent connections*—the client and server can exchange multiple request/response messages over the same TCP connection.
 Persistent connections have many advantages.
-First, they obviously eliminate the connection setup overhead, thereby reducing the load on the server, the load on the network caused by the additional TCP packets, and the delay perceived by the user.
+First, they eliminate the connection setup overhead, thereby reducing the load on the server, the load on the network caused by the additional TCP packets, and the delay perceived by the user.
 Second, because a client can send